NeonCrafter13/Transport-Fever-2-NeonModManager/README.md

 :uk:
 ### Windows
-For installation under Windows download the Windows realease via Github.https://github.com/NeonCrafter13/Transport-Fever-2-NeonModManager/releases/latest).
+For installation under Windows download the Windows release via GitHub.https://github.com/NeonCrafter13/Transport-Fever-2-NeonModManager/releases/latest).
 You also need to install 7-zip.
 Extract the zip file and start main.exe.
-You will see entry in which you can type the path to the correct folder, or you click on the button on the right of the entry for opening the directory.
-When you did this for all entrys click on `Continue`.
+You will see a field in which you can type the path to the correct folder, or you click on the button on the right of the field to navigate to the directory.
+When you have done this for all the fields, click `Continue`.
 After that click on `Continue`.
 Restart the Program afterwards.

 ### Linux Debian based Systems
 Go to the last release(https://github.com/NeonCrafter13/Transport-Fever-2-NeonModManager/releases/latest) and download the .deb file.
 Click on the file and hit install.
 You will be requiered to type in you're Password.